russellshen/MinimaLIST-Project/README.md

   - Neuroscience &harr; my healthcare management,
   - The critique of political economy &harr; my socialization, and
   - Life planning &harr; my mundane life tasks and their management.
+- This project is therefore a self-referential picture of my life and the direction I aim to follow.
 - I understand that no one will care about these associations up front, possibly never, and if anyone would ever seek to dive into the process by which I came up with the **MinimaLIST** project, it would be after reading my forward-facing polished works.